Dr Markus Krebber reports on current developments, our achievements at RWE and what our goals we have set ourselves.

 Batteries

-Increased dependence on more volatile energy sources such as solar and wind calls for more battery storage systems.
-Our operational battery storage capacity in late 2024 amounted to 1.1 GW (pro rata), with a further 2.3 GW of capacity under construction.
+Increased dependence on intermittent energy sources, such as solar and wind, calls for more battery storage systems.
+Our operational battery storage capacity at the close of 2025 amounted to 1.7 GW (pro rata), with a further 2.4 GW of capacity under construction.
 In the USA, we often build storage facilities and solar farms together to optimise the timing of photovoltaic feed-ins to the local grid.
 Conversely, our large-scale batteries in Germany and other European markets are usually operated independently.
 We use them to capitalise on price variations on the wholesale electricity market or to provide system services for grid operators.

 Click on the bars for more information